 Pros of Spay/Neuter

-Here are some of the pros to getting your dog spayed or neutered:
+Here are some of the pros to getting your Dachshund spayed or neutered:

-Disease Prevention: When removing the uterus and ovaries of a female dog, you no longer have to worry about cancer developing within these sensitive organs.
+Disease Prevention: When removing the uterus and ovaries of a female dog, you no longer have to worry about cancer developing within these reproductive organs.
 Neutering will also prevent testicular cancer and hernias.

 Less unwanted litters: Though life is a gift, in some situations, the birth of a litter isn’t always a beautiful experience, especially if a puppy or the mother dies from preventable conditions such as the elements, disease, starvation, etc.